Jadjeiowusu/Jadjeiowusu.github.io/about.md

 ## 🎯 Long-Term Vision

-Justice aims to work with top AI research teams—whether in industry labs or global technology companies—to advance:
+Justice aims to work with top AI research teams both in industry labs or global technology companies to advance:

 - Robust and mathematically grounded ML systems
 - Safe and interpretable AI for critical infrastructure